KyryloTaher/dps/README.md

 Run `item_manager_gui.py` to initialize the database or insert items through a simple form, and `dps_with_items_gui.py` to calculate DPS using equipment from the database.
-The item manager GUI now provides a drop-down list of available stat keys for convenience.
+The item manager GUI now provides a separate input field for each stat instead of a drop-down list.

 ```bash
 python3 item_manager_gui.py